 When a wave strikes the boundary of its medium onto another medium, it is entirely or partially reflected.
 This process is called reflection.
 The law of reflection is as follows:

 angle of incidence = angle of reflection

-The energy of the wave particle diffracted through the opening slit of the wall is distributed in individual directions after diffraction, so that the energy parts decrease with increasing diffraction angle.
+The energy of the wave-particle diffracted through the opening slit of the wall is distributed in individual directions after diffraction so that the energy parts decrease with increasing diffraction angle.
 The diffraction angle is the angle between the original wave direction and the new wave directions.

-The white light of an arc lamp or light bulb provides an invisible radiation that can be found in the visible spectrum next to red.
+The white light of an arc lamp or light bulb provides invisible radiation that can be found in the visible spectrum next to the red.
 It is referred to as infrared radiation and results in the infrared light.